broxus/nekoton-python/docs/src/pages/concepts/transactions.md

 ## Actor Model & Async Transactions

-TVM-compatible blockchains operate based on a pure actor model, an asynchronous and concurrent computational model.
-In this system, each contract acts as an independent actor, processing its own messages.
-Hence, the execution of a smart contract or transaction is not a single, atomic operation.
-Instead, it's a sequence of actions that can happen asynchronously.
+TVM-compatible blockchains operate based on the pure actor model, an asynchronous and concurrent computational model.
+Within this system, each contract functions as an independent actor, processing its individual messages.
+The execution of a smart contract or a transaction within a single contract is a synchronous atomic operation.
+However, when an operation involves multiple contracts, interactions between them can occur asynchronously.

 <BDKImgContainer src="./../transaction-finalization.png" padding="20px 0 20px 0"/>